schraderL/GAGA/Scripts/06_Analyses/Gene_family_evolution/README.md

 # GAGA Gene family evolution
 Folder with the scripts used in GAGA
  We use CAFE, using the N0.tsv gene count table retrieved in orthofinder.
 But we excluded all stLFR short read assemblies given the low accuracy and incompleteness in the annotiation .
+- Add scripts to filter out species from the species tree (for instance the stLFR)

 Script blabla